-- 15. The management body is expected to produce and sign the LAS, and approve the key elements of the ILAAP, for example: - the governance framework; - internal documentation requirements; - the perimeter of entities captured, the risk identification process and the internal risk inventory and taxonomy, reflecting the scope of material risks; - risk quantification methodologies, including high-level risk measurement assumptions and parameters (e.g. time horizon, confidence levels, and maturity profile), supported by reliable data and sound data aggregation systems; - methodologies used to assess liquidity adequacy (including the stresstesting framework and a well-articulated definition of liquidity adequacy);
+- 15. The management body is expected to produce and sign the LAS, and approve the key elements of the ILAAP, for example: - the governance framework; - the internal documentation framework; - the perimeter of entities captured, the risk identification process, and the internal risk inventory and taxonomy, reflecting the scope of material risks as well as the coverage of those risks by liquidity; - risk quantification methodologies,7 including high-level risk measurement assumptions and parameters (e.g. time horizon, confidence levels,8 and maturity profile), supported by reliable data and sound data aggregation systems;